 CAN WE PAY TO PITCH DIRECTLY TO YOUR CONNECTIONS?
 No. We do not charge to pitch.
 Ever.
 In fact, we caution you to avoid any company that charges you for pitching or for meetings.
 That’s a pay to play set up and we do not and will not work that way.

 WHAT ABOUT A SCREENPLAY?
 In most cases, we will not charge you to write a screenplay.
 This is similar to asking an author if they will just sit down and write you a book.
 The process we have set up ensures that if there is interest in a screenplay, you (the author) would not have to pay us for that.
 If things progress to that point, then someone else (investor, production company, network, etc.) would pay the writer for that piece.
-This expense should never be something the author has to pay.
+In most cases, this expense is rarely something the author has to pay.

 IS THERE A CONTRACT INVOLVED?
 Yes.
 If your idea makes it to the post-review level, then you will sign a contract with us.
 This agreement is to ensure everyone is treated fairly in the cooperation of film/TV pitching and potential production.